bijanbwb/curricula/README.md

 ### Scripts

-- `npm run build`: Uses webpack to create a new `./build/bundle.js` file.
+- `npm run build`: Uses webpack to create static files, including `index.html` and all necessary `.js` files.
+These are ignored from the repo, but are available in the `/build` directory.
 - `npm run start`: Starts the webpack dev server with the application running at `http://localhost:8080/`.
 - `npm run test`: Runs all tests.
 All none of them.